Lennox International (NYSE:LII) Releases FY24 Earnings Guidance

-Lennox International (NYSE:LII – Get Free Report) updated its FY24 earnings guidance on Wednesday.
+Lennox International (NYSE:LII – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $19.00-20.00 for the period, compared to the consensus estimate of $19.76.
 The company issued revenue guidance of +7% yr/yr to $5.33 billion, compared to the consensus revenue estimate of $5.12 billion.
 Lennox International also updated its FY 2024 guidance to 19.000-20.000 EPS.

-Lennox International (NYSE:LII – Get Free Report) last issued its quarterly earnings data on Wednesday, January 31st.
-The construction company reported $3.63 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.46 by $0.17.
+Lennox International (NYSE:LII – Get Free Report) last released its quarterly earnings data on Wednesday, April 24th.
+The construction company reported $3.47 earnings per share for the quarter, beating the consensus estimate of $3.17 by $0.30.
 Lennox International had a net margin of 11.85% and a return on equity of 671.77%.
-The company had revenue of $1.15 billion for the quarter, compared to the consensus estimate of $1.15 billion.
-Analysts forecast that Lennox International will post 19.74 earnings per share for the current year.
+The firm had revenue of $1.05 billion during the quarter, compared to analysts’ expectations of $1.05 billion.
+Equities research analysts anticipate that Lennox International will post 19.74 EPS for the current fiscal year.

-Several analysts have recently weighed in on LII shares.
-StockNews.com downgraded shares of Lennox International from a buy rating to a hold rating in a report on Friday, February 9th.
-Royal Bank of Canada lifted their target price on shares of Lennox International from $392.00 to $414.00 and gave the company a sector perform rating in a report on Thursday, February 1st.
-KeyCorp boosted their price objective on shares of Lennox International from $500.00 to $515.00 and gave the stock an overweight rating in a report on Wednesday, April 10th.
-Barclays boosted their price objective on shares of Lennox International from $450.00 to $500.00 and gave the stock an equal weight rating in a report on Tuesday, April 2nd.
-Finally, Mizuho boosted their price objective on shares of Lennox International from $490.00 to $540.00 and gave the stock a buy rating in a report on Monday, April 1st.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus price target of $473.67.
+A number of brokerages have commented on LII.
+Mizuho upped their target price on shares of Lennox International from $490.00 to $540.00 and gave the company a buy rating in a report on Monday, April 1st.
+Deutsche Bank Aktiengesellschaft initiated coverage on shares of Lennox International in a report on Thursday, February 1st.
+They set a buy rating and a $523.00 target price on the stock.
+Wells Fargo & Company dropped their price target on shares of Lennox International from $545.00 to $520.00 and set an overweight rating on the stock in a research note on Thursday.
+JPMorgan Chase & Co. lowered shares of Lennox International from a neutral rating to an underweight rating and cut their price target for the stock from $370.00 to $330.00 in a research note on Thursday, February 1st.
+Finally, KeyCorp upped their target price on shares of Lennox International from $500.00 to $515.00 and gave the stock an overweight rating in a research note on Wednesday, April 10th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and a consensus target price of $472.62.

 Insiders Place Their Bets

-In other news, EVP Joseph William Reitmeier sold 1,930 shares of the business’s stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $471.48, for a total value of $909,956.40.
-Following the completion of the transaction, the executive vice president now owns 24,533 shares of the company’s stock, valued at $11,566,818.84.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-In other news, EVP Gary S. Bedard sold 1,849 shares of the business’s stock in a transaction that occurred on Monday, March 18th.
-The shares were sold at an average price of $473.59, for a total value of $875,667.91.
-Following the completion of the transaction, the executive vice president now owns 20,465 shares of the company’s stock, valued at $9,692,019.35.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, EVP Joseph William Reitmeier sold 1,930 shares of the business’s stock in a transaction that occurred on Wednesday, February 28th.
-The shares were sold at an average price of $471.48, for a total transaction of $909,956.40.
+In related news, EVP Gary S. Bedard sold 1,849 shares of the firm’s stock in a transaction dated Monday, March 18th.
+The stock was sold at an average price of $473.59, for a total transaction of $875,667.91.
+Following the sale, the executive vice president now directly owns 20,465 shares in the company, valued at approximately $9,692,019.35.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In related news, EVP Gary S. Bedard sold 1,849 shares of the company’s stock in a transaction that occurred on Monday, March 18th.
+The stock was sold at an average price of $473.59, for a total transaction of $875,667.91.
+Following the sale, the executive vice president now directly owns 20,465 shares of the company’s stock, valued at approximately $9,692,019.35.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Joseph William Reitmeier sold 1,930 shares of the stock in a transaction on Wednesday, February 28th.
+The stock was sold at an average price of $471.48, for a total value of $909,956.40.
 Following the completion of the transaction, the executive vice president now directly owns 24,533 shares of the company’s stock, valued at approximately $11,566,818.84.
 The disclosure for this sale can be found here.
-10.40% of the stock is currently owned by company insiders.
+10.40% of the stock is owned by corporate insiders.

 About Lennox International